Limiting Behavior of a Class of Hermitian-Yang-Mills Metrics, I: Introduction

-We will prove the above results in the last two sections (see Proposition \ref {1209064} and Theorem \ref{e0}).
-The key step to construct $H_{0,\epsilon}$ is to construct a family of HYM metrics on $V$ over the product of a neighborhood of a branched point in $B$ and the fiber $T$.
-In section 3, we construct such metrics (\ref{414}) and hence derive a PDE (\ref{418}) depending on $\epsilon$.
-This equation has a unique smooth solution and also a singular solution $\frac 1 2\ln r$.
-Moreover, according to Gidas-Ni-Nirenberg's theorem in \cite{Gi}, it can be reduced to an ODE (\ref{420}) on the interval $[0,2r_0]$, which is a singular perturbed equation, the small parameter is $\epsilon$.
-We estimate $C^k$-norm of the difference between the smooth solution and the singular solution on the interval $[r_0,2r_0]$ in section 4.
-We find that they are close in $C^k$ to arbitrary order in $\epsilon$.
-In section 5, we first use the Green function of a degree zero divisor on $B$ to construct a HYM metric on $V$, which is singular on $V$ over the fiber of every branched point.
-However, this singular metric is essentially the same as the metrics (\ref{414}) when the PDE (\ref{418}) takes the {\sl singular} solution.
-Hence, we can glue this metric to the local {\sl smooth} HYM metrics (\ref{414}).
-The resulting metrics can be normalized conformally to obtain a family of Hermitian metrics $H_{0,\epsilon}$ so that $\Tr\Lambda\Theta(H_{0,\epsilon})=0$.
-This guarantees that $\det( (H_{0,\epsilon})^{-1}H_{1,\epsilon})$ is a constant.
-Hence, $H_{1,\epsilon}$ can be normalized so that this constant is 1.
+We give the structure of the paper as follows.
+First, we localize $V$ in Section 2.
+Then we use such a localization of $V$ to construct a family of Hermitian metrics $H_{0,\epsilon}$ in Sections 3, 4 and 5.
+The key step is to construct a family of HYM metrics on $V$ over the product of $T$ and a neighborhood of a branched point in $B$.
+In Section 3, we construct such metrics (\ref{414}) and so derive a PDE (\ref{417}) involving $\epsilon$.
+Hence, in Section 4 we consider the boundary value problem (\ref{418}) of PDE (\ref{417}).
+This equation has a unique smooth solution $u_\epsilon$ and also a singular solution $\frac 1 2\ln r$.
+Moreover, according to Gidas-Ni-Nirenberg's theorem in \cite{Gi}, it can be reduced to an ODE (\ref{420}) on the interval $[0,2r_0]$ which is a singular perturbed equation with small parameter $\epsilon$.
+We estimate the $C^k$ norm of $u_\epsilon-\frac 1 2 \ln r$ on $[r_0,2r_0]$.
+It is found that they are close to arbitrary order in $\epsilon$ in any $C^k$ norms.